Student Visas and Student Sponsors - Covid-19 FAQs

-As a result of Covid-19, my studies have been disrupted and I cannot finish my course before my student visa expires.
-Can I apply to extend my student visa from the UK?
+As a result of Covid-19, my studies have been disrupted and I cannot finish my course before my Student visa expires.
+Can I apply to extend my Student visa from the UK?

-- Students who are unable to complete their course of study within their current period of student immigration permission due to Covid-19 can apply from within the UK to complete that course.
+Students who are unable to complete their course of study within their current period of student immigration permission due to Covid-19 can apply from within the UK to complete that course.
 This includes students who need further time to complete an assessment or sit exams.
-Student sponsors can issue a CAS for students who need to take an exam or assessment remotely.
-Students who need to repeat a year, retake a module or resit an exam are exempt from demonstrating academic progression as would normally be the case for those applying in the UK.
+Student Sponsors can issue a CAS for students who need to take an exam or assessment remotely.
+Students who need to repeat a year, retake a module or resit an exam are exempt from demonstrating academic progression as would normally be required for those applying in the UK.
 Further to this exemption, students who would otherwise need more time to complete a course as a result of Covid-19 will be exempt from demonstrating academic progression (for example, where a sponsor suspended studies for the duration of any social distancing measures).

 Can I start my course before my Student or Child Student visa application has been decided?

-- Your sponsor is a Student sponsor
+- Your sponsor is a Student Sponsor

 - You have a CAS

-- You submitted your application before your current visa expired and provided your sponsor evidence of this
+- You submitted your application before your current visa expired and provided your sponsor with evidence of this

 - You have a valid Academic Technology Approval Scheme (ATAS) certificate, if required for your course of studies.

 Please note, however, if your Student or Child Student visa application is eventually rejected as invalid or refused, your sponsor would have to end teaching and withdraw your sponsorship.